markyoder/globalETAS/README.md

 In addition to *.py modules, there are a bunch of *.ipynb "jupyter notebooks," the modern answer to ipython notebooks.
 These do/will include some unit tests, demo scripts, and sample implementations/reports for several significant earthquakes over the past several years.
 Perticularly, the newer notebooks can serve as a nice template for a new earthquake of interest; as with everything else, these are a work in progress.

+TODOs: An incomplete list
-Some things to look into: There may be issues with notebooks and multi-processing.
+- There may be issues with notebooks and multi-processing.
 I believe I have found instances where mpp data do not appear to pipe back correctly to the parent process, but this needs to be confirmed.
+Most folks familiar with Python MPP and notebooks will say it's a twitchy combination.
+In particular, during development, if your processes are crashing, your notbook is probably crashing too.
+Be prepared to restart your service.
+- Catalogs:
+ - There seems to be no good solution right now.
+I used to use a web API hack of the ANSS catalog, but that was abandoned for USGS's ComCat, which was awesome for a couple of years (just `conda install libcomcat`), but now seems to be not terribly well supported, so it does not easily install on newer Python, and particularly in combination with some other packages.
+ - So you can install comcat it en an `environment`, but again, there can be some difficulty playing with other packages.
+Also, it's really big, so may not play well in user-HPC enviornments (where `$HOME` spase is limited).
+ - I wrote a little hack to the comcat web API which works really well, except that it is limited to small subcatalogs, so a major TODO is to write a composite wrapper to break large queries (how do we know -- in advance, that a query is large?) into small queries and then put them together.

 Cloning:
  > git clone --recursive https://github.com/markyoder/globalETAS.git